 In July, 2016, another acquisition was completed: Brimfield Bank of Brimfield, Illinois, which was merged into and became an office of F&M Bank.

-All of these essential acquisitions and our own organic growth bring us to where we are now: an $850 million, two-bank holding company with 13 full-service locations throughout communities in eastern Iowa and West-Central Illinois.
+All of these essential acquisitions and our own organic growth bring us to where we are now: a $1+ billion, two-bank holding company with 16 full-service locations throughout communities in eastern Iowa and West-Central Illinois.
 Further information is provided in the individual bank histories below.

 The Farmers and Mechanics Bank, known as F&M Bank, was founded in 1869 by Chauncey Colton.
 Housed in the main floor of the Union Hotel in Galesburg, it served the deposit and lending needs of the community.

 Eventually F&M Bank was acquired by the Minneapolis-based Marquette banking organization and became known as Marquette Bank Illinois.
 The middle and later decades of the 20th Century brought many changes to the bank:

 - In 1969, the bank added drive-up service to their location at the corner of Cherry and Main.